Barsonax/CleanAspCoreWebApiTemplate/Readme.md

 This is a template repository showing how one can implement a clean api with ASP.NET.

 Some 'features' in this template:
-- Easy and fast to run Integration tests with the only dependency being docker.
+- Easy and fast to run Integration tests with the only dependency being docker with the use of [TestContainers](https://dotnet.testcontainers.org/) and [Respawn](https://github.com/jbogard/Respawn).
 - Vertical Slice architecture (grouping based on features instead of technical layers)
 - CQS pattern with mediator